 The IRB Chair or his or her designee reviews the conflict of interest policy for IRB members with consultant(s) (see Conflicts of Interest).
-The consultant(s) must confirm in writing that no Conflicts of Interest exist prior to review.
+The consultant(s) must confirm in writing (via the Consultant review sheet) that no Conflicts of Interest exist prior to review.